nobodyPerfecZ/gymboy/README.md

 TODO: Add text here

 ## TODOs ⛏
-- Add a more complicated reward structure for Super Mario Land 2
 - Add an environment version to handle JAX (with gymnax)

 ## Development 🔧